 - A. January 1, New Year's Day;

 - B. Third Monday in January, Martin Luther King, Jr. Day

 - C. Third Monday in February, Presidents' Day;

 - D. Last Monday in May, Memorial Day;

 - E. July 4, Independence Day;

 - F. First Monday in September, Labor Day;

-- G. Second Monday in October, Columbus Day;
+- G. November 11, Veterans' Day;

-- H. November 11, Veterans' Day;
+- H. Thanksgiving Day;

-- I. Thanksgiving Day;
+- I. Friday following Thanksgiving Day;

-- J. Friday following Thanksgiving Day;
+- J. December 24, Christmas Eve;

 - K. December 25, Christmas Day;

-An employee who may be required to work holidays A, D, E, F, I or K as outlined above, shall be entitled to compensatory time off or monetary compensation for such work at the rate of double the employee's hourly rate of pay.
+An employee who may be required to work holidays A, D, E, F, H or K as outlined above, shall be entitled to compensatory time off or monetary compensation for such work at the rate of double the employee's hourly rate of pay.

-An employee who may be require to work holidays B, C, G, H or J as outlined above, shall be entitled to compensatory time off or monetary compensation for such work at the rate of one and one-half times the employee's hourly rate of pay.
+An employee who may be require to work holidays B, C, G, I or J as outlined above, shall be entitled to compensatory time off or monetary compensation for such work at the rate of one and one-half times the employee's hourly rate of pay.

-Optional Holiday - This shall mean any sixteen (16) hours during the fiscal year selected by an employee and approved by his or her department head.
-It is intended for these holidays shall take care of days which have special significance to particular employees such a religious holidays, birthdays, and the like.
-Annually on the first full pay period after July 1, optional holiday time shall be credited to each employee working for the City.
+Floating Holidays - This shall mean any twenty (20) hours during the fiscal year selected by an employee and approved by his or her department head.
+It is intended for these holidays shall take care of days which have special significance to particular employees such as religious holidays, birthdays, and the like.
+Annually on the first full pay period after July 1, floating holiday time shall be credited to each employee working for the City.
 Employees hired during the fiscal year shall receive a pro-rated number of hours based on their hire date.
 Said holiday leave is to be used during the 12 months following the July 1st when it was given and this time may not be carried over to the next fiscal year.
-Selection of the Optional Holidays by the employee shall be requested at least fifteen (15) days prior to the date requested, except in cases of emergency or special circumstances which would require immediate approval by the department head.
+Selection of the Floating Holidays by the employee shall be requested at least fifteen (15) days prior to the date requested, except in cases of emergency or special circumstances which would require immediate approval by the department head.